sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ---
-title: "SDK introduction"
+title: "Typescript SDK"
 hidden: true
 ---

 This topic gives an overview and links to the Sensible Typescript SDK.

-Overview
+Initialize

----
+## Overview

 Use Sensible's Typescript SDK to extract structured data from documents.